City of Los Angeles One-Stop Rebuilding Center

 Property Brother Jonathan Scott details five key steps for rebuilding your home.

-In response to the January wildfires, Mayor Bass has issued a number of emergency executive orders to clear the way for Los Angeles residents and business owners to rapidly rebuild:
+In response to the January wildfires, Mayor Bass has taken a number of executive actions to clear the way for Los Angeles residents and business owners to return and rebuild as quickly and safely as possible:

-• Emergency Executive Order 1 – Expedited Community Rebuilding and Recovery: This order clears the way for LA residents to rapidly rebuild by cutting red tape.
-Specifically, it streamlined debris removal, established a one-stop-shop to swiftly issue permits, directed City departments to expedite building permit reviews and inspections, and more.
+- Emergency Executive Order 1 – Expedited Community Rebuilding and Recovery: This Executive Order clears the way for L.A. residents to rapidly rebuild by cutting red tape.
+Specifically, it streamlines debris removal, establishes a one-stop-shop to swiftly issue permits, directs City departments to expedite building permit reviews and inspections in 30 days or less for rebuilding homes as they were, and more.

-• Emergency Executive Order 5 – Resilient Rebuilding: This order helps Palisades residents expedite the rebuilding of their homes and businesses in ways that better protect against wildfires and other climate-fueled disasters.
-Specifically, City departments will develop paths forward to streamline permitting for owners who rebuild all-electric, more fire-resistant homes, promote the use of fire-resistant construction materials to harden homes and businesses, further strengthen the resiliency of utilities and ensure power reliability during severe weather events, and more.
+- Emergency Executive Order 5 – Resilient Rebuilding: This Executive Order helps Palisades residents expedite the rebuilding of their homes and businesses in ways that better protect against wildfires and other climate-fueled disasters.
+At the Mayor’s direction, City departments will develop paths forward to: streamline permitting for owners who rebuild all-electric, more fire-resistant homes; promote the use of fire-resistant construction materials to harden homes and businesses, and; further strengthen the resiliency of utilities and ensure power reliability during severe weather events.